 Coach Lombardi is best known as the head coach of the Green Bay Packers (1959-1967).
 Under his leadership, the Packers won five NFL Championships in seven years, including the first two Super Bowls.
-The annual trophy awarded to the Super Bowl champions is named the Vince Lombardi Trophy in his honor.
+The trophy awarded to the Super Bowl champions is named the Vince Lombardi Trophy in his honor.

 Pro hall of fame